BARE MOUNTAINTHE ANSWERS YOU ALWAYS WANTED

 As with all aspects of social nudity, we expect everyone to be respectful of others.
 In keeping with that principle, we have instituted a policy that restricts smoking in the common areas of our property.
 Smoking is only allowed in designated areas at the NE end of the pool, the picnic table on the east end of the common ground lawn and inside private RV’s with the owners’ permission.
 Smoking is NOT permitted inside the rental cabins or the clubhouse.

-Bare Mountain Nudist Club does not operate a restaurant or snack bar.
+Bare Mountain Retreat does not operate a restaurant or snack bar.
 Visitors are invited to use the club’s fully equipped kitchen (including refrigerator) and a large outdoor grill.
 Cold, bottled water, soft drinks, and snacks are available in the clubhouse for a small charge.
 Picnic tables and an indoor eating area are available.
 Check our calendar for party dinners (small charge).

 There is very limited internet access in the clubhouse.
 However, escaping to the mountain is an opportunity to get away from all of the cares, worries, and stress of everyday life.
 Cell phones do not work on Bare Mountain and landline phone access is limited but available in case of emergencies.